nickytd/kubernetes-logging-helm/charts/README.md

 | master.resources | Pod resource definition for the opensearch master nodes | {}  |
 | master.tolerarions | opensearch master nodes pod affinity definition.
 Proposal: use pod anti-affinity configuration to spread master nodes on different cluster nodes.
 Cluster nodes count has to be equal or more than the replicas number | [] |

-# ES coordination node configuration
+# Opensearch coordination node configuration

 |  Parameter | Description  | Default  |
 |---|---|---|